Former U.S. Rep. Mel Reynolds stood in front of the cameras three years ago with signs that read “redemption.”

 That included in 2012, when Reynolds announced he was running for Jackson’s seat after Jackson’s resignation amid a federal investigation.

-There he said his crimes were “almost 18, 20 years ago” and shouldn’t be a life sentence.
+He said his crimes were “almost 18, 20 years ago” and shouldn’t be a life sentence.
 “I want to serve.”

 “I say to those people that I’m not perfect.
 If you’re perfect, I’m not appealing.
 I’m appealing to people who want to take a fair look at all of my history, all of my work, all of my education.
 What I’ve done since those times . . . and make a fair judgment.”